CloudinitFrance/iam-activity-tracker/README.md

 - Create an S3 bucket for deployment artifacts (if needed)
 - Deploy the CloudFormation stack
 - Set up all required resources
+- **Automatically offer to initialize the system** (recommended)

+**Immediate Initialization**
+After deployment, the system will ask if you want to initialize immediately.
+This will:
+1. Collect up to 90 days of historical CloudTrail events (1-5 minutes)
+2. Export data to S3 in Parquet format (if analytics enabled)
+3. Set up Athena tables automatically
+4. Run Glue crawler to discover partitions

+**Without initialization, you would need to wait 25+ hours before analytics are ready!**

 ### 3. View Available Commands